- I have a gardening question. Can you answer it?

 - Requirements after becoming a Texas Master Gardener?

-In order to retain the Texas Master Gardener title, individuals are required each year to participate in a minimum of 6 hours of recertification training and provide an additional 12 hours of volunteer service through the local Extension office.
-Again documentation requirements and validation of training and volunteer service hours for recertification are under the purview of the County Extension Agent or individual designated by the agent.
+In order to retain the Texas Master Gardener title, individuals are required each year to participate in a minimum of 10 hours of recertification training and provide an additional 20 hours of volunteer service through the local Extension office.
+Documentation requirements and validation of training and volunteer service hours for recertification are under the purview of the County Extension Agent or individual designated by the agent.

 Volunteer service hours should be performed during activities that are: